Home Beauty Cuticle care

-For a beautiful manicure, it is not enough to simply maintain the shape of the nails and cover them with varnish.
-It is necessary to take care of a thin strip of skin around the nail - the cuticle.
-And although it is removed during a manicure, it performs an important function - it protects against penetration fungus and dirt.
+For a beautiful manicure, it is not enough just to maintain the shape of your nails and cover them with varnish.
+It is necessary to take care of the thin strip of skin around the nail - the cuticle.
+And although it is removed during manicure, it performs an important function - it protects against penetration fungus and dirt.

-For high-quality cuticle care, it is important to choose a good product.
+For quality cuticle care, it is important to choose a good product.
 The modern beauty industry produces a huge variety of products for manicure and in particular for the cuticle.
-On the shelves of cosmetic stores you can find preparations for softening cuticles, oils, creams, elixirs and many other useful products.
-All of them are designed for self-neat manicure.
+On the shelves of cosmetic stores you can find preparations for softening the cuticle, oils, creams, elixirs and many other useful products.
+All of them are designed for doing a neat manicure yourself.

-kut1 In addition to high-quality cuticle products, you need to adhere to some important rules for caring for this part of the nail:
+kut1 In addition to quality cuticle products, you need to adhere to some important rules for caring for this part of the nail:

-• Refuse to do the trimmed version of the manicure yourself.
+• Avoid doing trimmed manicures yourself.
 This requires a professional approach so as not to damage the skin around the nail.

-• If you have any burrs, do not rip or bite them off - inflammation can begin.
-Better to trim the skin gently with nail scissors.
+• If you have hangnails, do not pick or bite them off - inflammation may begin.
+It is better to trim the skin carefully with nail scissors.

 • When doing housework, wear gloves to protect your hands from the harmful effects of household chemicals.

-• Lubricating your hands with cream, massage the area near the base of the nail for a few minutes.
+• After lubricating your hands with cream, massage the area near the base of the nail for several minutes.

 • Exfoliate your hands occasionally.